Ownership and Governance Principles for the School for the Future

 In this summary document I outline the current intention for the ownership and governance structures of the School.
 There are a few general principles that will likely remain consistent, applied in specific structures.
 These specific structures are more tentative and may change based on feedback from students, instructors, staff, and other advisors.

-The intended result of implementing these principles is to make the school a source of great joy.
 The school is meant to model the worlds it is built to give birth to: worlds in which it is an ever-increasing pleasure to live while contributing ever more value to others.
-One can make the argument that our destruction of the biosphere currently makes us net destroyers of flourishing overall.
-Our goal is to choose an organizational structure that, when adopted at larger scales, would reverse the tide of ever increasing inequality and be one component of total human systems that collectively contribute toward ever-increasing flourishing in the world.
+Our goal is to choose an organizational structure that contributes toward ever-increasing flourishing in the world.
 To achieve this the school has adopted the following principles for the governance and ownership of the school:

 - To distribute decision making across the school community.
 This is more likely to produce better decisions for both individual community members and the long term health of the school.